rylarson/tao-chef-talk/index.md

    * Duplicated (or triplicated) work
       * Developers create environments to test their changes
       * QA creates more environments to test changes
+   * Wasted time for non bugs because of environmental variance (java version)

 --page-break--

-## Continuous integration test environments
+## Build and Continuous integration test environments

 ![WOMB](http://cdn.meme.am/instances/62232400.jpg)

    * Continuous integration environments are managed by a different team
    * Environmental problems make test automation less valuable
-   * Automated tests often depend on external resources that are manually created and maintained
+   * Some tests depend on external resources that are manually created and maintained

 Note:
    * Problems:
       * Difficult and expensive to troubleshoot problems that only appear on the build agents (not on dev boxes)
       * Developers have a hard time maintaining the automated tests since automation is often dependent on external resources that are expensive or impossible to replicate
-      * Often test changes can only really be tested in production
+      * Some tests ONLY run in continuous integration because they are too expensive to set up
+      * Envrionmental changes cause tests to fail on an old release

 --page-break--

-## Build environments - Reproducibility
+## Reproducibility

 ![Reproducibility](http://blog.f1000research.com/wordpress/wp-content/uploads/2014/04/reproducibility-small.jpg)

 Note:
-   * Problems:
-      * Many of the same problems as the Continuous Integration environments
-      * Difficult and expensive to troubleshoot problems that only appear on the build agents (not on dev boxes)
-   * The state of the build environments change over time.
+   * Environmental changes cause tests to pass on old releases
    * Builds are not truly reproducible because the environments used to develop, test, and build them change over time.
    * Scenario: Customer escalation for a product from 2 releases ago needs a hotfix.
-How do we have confidence that nothing else changed besides our fix?
+How do we have confidence in a surgical fix
       * When the developer checks out the code, will it still build?
+      * Will the automated tests in continuous integration still run?
-      * Can we still stand up the automated tests for that release?
+         * Do we still have the resources required for the tests to run?
-         * Will they still pass?
       * Will the build agent still build it correctly?
+      * How much confidence do we really have in this "surgical" fix considering everything that has changed

 --page-break--

-## Reproducibility - Build agent horror story
+## Reproducibility - AIX horror story

    * Patch was pulled from release because an environmental change caused the AIX agent to recompile

+Notes:
+   * Nothing was changed about AIX
+   * Release was pulled from web
+   * Difficult to figure out what happened
+   * Difficult to figure out how to fix it

 ## Failed solutions